-No (other than as set out in the next question).
-Two-thirds of your member and employer retirement contributions after 1 September 2024 will be allocated to your Retirement Pot.
+No. Two-thirds of your member and employer retirement contributions after 1 September 2024 will be allocated to your Retirement Pot.
 You will not be able to access this Retirement Pot in cash before retirement and will have to use it to buy a pension at retirement.